 Forsters recognises and appreciates that no two people are the same, and encouraging individuality is very much part of the firm's culture.
 Forsters is a very welcoming firm, and we are committed to providing an environment which allows everyone to develop and grow regardless of age, sex, sexual orientation, disability, gender reassignment, marriage or civil partnership, maternity or pregnancy, race, religion or belief, and to ensuring that everyone is treated with dignity and respect.

-Our Equality, Diversity and Inclusion Committee actively promotes diversity and inclusion across the firm, and we are currently launching seven employee networks covering Disability, Faith, Gender Equality, LGBTQ+, Race, Social Mobility, and Working Parents and Carers.
-These networks will offer support, further raise awareness and are intended to shape the firm’s approach to equality, diversity and inclusion.
+Our Equality, Diversity and Inclusion Committee actively promotes diversity and inclusion across the firm, and we have seven employee networks covering Disability, Faith, Gender Equality, LGBTQ+, Race, Social Mobility, and Working Parents and Carers.
+These networks offer support, further raise awareness and are intended to shape the firm’s approach to equality, diversity and inclusion.

 Forsters is working hard to break down barriers to entering the legal profession, which have traditionally affected specific groups.
+This year we have run programmes with Pathways to Law, Social Mobility Business Partnership and the Social Mobility Foundation.
 We use the Rare Contextualised Recruitment Tool as part of our graduate recruitment process and we have partnered with Bright Network to diversify our graduate intake.
-We plan to expand this work over the next year and to continue to look for ways in which we can increase our diversity and inclusion at all levels throughout the firm.

-We have launched an Equality, Diversity and Inclusion (ED&I) strategy, which sets out the firm’s diversity and inclusion commitments over the next two years.
-This includes training for all partners and staff, listening to staff through a firmwide ED&I survey, internal and external support programmes, and making more public diversity and inclusion commitments.
+We have an Equality, Diversity and Inclusion (ED&I) strategy, which sets out the firm’s diversity and inclusion commitments over the next two years.
+This includes training for all partners and staff, which we have undertaken with Inclusive Group, listening to staff through a firmwide ED&I survey, internal and external support programmes, and making more public diversity and inclusion commitments.

 We aim to foster an environment which focuses on the talent and potential of each one of our people.
 Forsters is somewhere where every person is valued and individuals from all backgrounds can flourish and achieve their ambitions in a happy, collaborative and supportive environment.